 Income - Expenses = Savings.

-Preparing and following a budget can help you increase your income, reduce your expenses, and end up with more savings.
+Preparing and following a

+budget can help you increase

+your income, reduce your

+expenses, and end up with

+more savings.

 It's in the Budget!
+Presented by T.Rowe Price

-- Mrs. Moore has asked Nikki to babysit an additional two hours per week at \$10 per hour. - Nikki's dad has offered her \$30 to clean out the basement. - Make suggestions for Nikki to increase her income and lower her expenses: - Income Expenses = Savings \$0 now, she spends all the money she earns and doesn't save anything.
+■ Mrs. Moore has asked Nikki to babysit an additional two hours per week at \$10 per hour. $oldsymbol{1}$.
+Make suggestions for Nikki to increase her income and lower her expenses: Nikki has two money-making opportunities: ■ Nikki's dad has offered her \$30 to clean out the basement.
+Nikki needs \$140 in the next 10 weeks for her awesome robot project.
+Right Here is a chart of her current weekly now, she spends all the money she earns and doesn't save anything.